1. Ceramics

 ➝ Art Practice

-The joys (and pains) of ceramics are endless.
-My ceramics practice mostly happens on Sundays.
-The ceramic pieces are often integrated with climbing rope, with which I’m completely obsessed with and have a serious collection of in my studio.
+The joys (and pains) of ceramics are endless!
+My ceramic pieces take the shape of abstract shapes integrated with climbing rope, with which I’m completely obsessed with and have a serious collection of in my studio.
 The mishima technique allows me to introduce drawing to clay.
-I am learning to make glazes, and wheel throwing is starting to make sense.
-Lustres are neat.
-I’m starting to pigment my slipcasts.
+I am learning to make glazes, lustres are neat, and I’m starting to pigment my slipcasts.
 Ceramicists know: this will all take a lifetime to figure out.

 2023 ---